exotic123567/Insignia/README.md

 # What this includes

-> Lightweight Bi-LSTM + Soft-Attention model that reaches **92 % test accuracy** on a focused 24-word medical vocabulary for Indian Sign Language (ISL).
+Lightweight Bi-LSTM + Soft-Attention model that reaches **92 % test accuracy** on a focused 24-word medical vocabulary for Indian Sign Language (ISL).

-> Trained on a **curated extension** of the public [INCLUDE-50] dataset plus ~400 smartphone clips we recorded to balance signer diversity, lighting and camera angles.
+Trained on a **curated extension** of the public [INCLUDE-50] dataset plus ~400 smartphone clips we recorded to balance signer diversity, lighting and camera angles.

+---

+# Dataset Courtesy

+We would like to thank Sridhar, Advaith & Team for providing such a detailed <a href="https://zenodo.org/records/4010759">video dataset</a> for Indian Sign Language.
+We have added additional videos to their dataset to enrich this dataset for our model training purposes.
+Grab it directly from <a href="https://www.kaggle.com/datasets/linardur/include-24-medical-modified/data">Kaggle</a>.

 ---